BeyondTrust/terraform-provider-sra/docs/resources/web_jump.md

 subcategory: ""
 description: |-
   Manages a Web Jump Item.
+  NOTE: Web Jump is PRA only.
   For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance
 ---

 # sra_web_jump (Resource)

 Manages a Web Jump Item.

+NOTE: Web Jump is PRA only.

 For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance